Warhammer Fantasy (setting): Dwarfs

 Dwarfs are an ancient, gritty, and determined race integral in the founding of the Empire.
 A large amount of the Empire's industry and mechanisms were provided by the Dwarfs.
 Dwarfs are the greatest craftsmen in the Warhammer World, a skill largely matched by the Chaos Dwarfs who split from their brothers after being corrupted by Chaos.

 Their language is called Khazalid, written using a runic-like script called Klinkarhun.

 Lizardmen

 In the jungles of the Lustria continent (Central and South America) are the Lizardmen who were created by the Old Ones to aid in their great works.
 The Slann, who act as leaders and priests, now lead the Lizardmen blindly, via ancient prophecies containing almost incomprehensible instructions left by the Old Ones.
 They rise from spawning pools, each of the subspecies made to perform certain tasks.
-The Skins are craftsmen, spellcasters, or scouts.
+The Skinks are craftsmen, spellcasters, or scouts.
 The Saurus are the warriors, and Kroxigors serve as builders as well as heavy troops.
 The culture and aesthetic of the Lizardmen are heavily inspired by those of the Aztec and Mayan cultures.